jackgray/spotlight/producers/finance/regsho/README.md

 - OTC Markets Group (theoretically covered by FINRA reporting)

-Nasdaq and NYSE fortunately have the same schema, but require different URL query parameters and use different datestring formats to call the data
+Nasdaq and NYSE fortunately have the same schema, but require different URL query parameters and use different datestring formats to call the data.

 Example from Nasdaq: `http://www.nasdaqtrader.com/dynamic/symdir/regsho/nasdaqth20240130.txt`

 Example from NYSE: `https://www.nyse.com/api/regulatory/threshold-securities/download?selectedDate=03-Feb-2024&market=NYSE`

+Cboe-BZX: `https://www.cboe.com/us/equities/market_statistics/reg_sho_threshold/2013-03-20/csv` -- The script will map Company Name to correspond to the standard 'Security Name' field name

-FINRA reports need field names to be mapped to correspond to Nasdaq and NYSE schema in order to consolidate the records into the same table
+FINRA reports require wrapping API requests with a session token, then need their field names to be mapped to correspond to Nasdaq and NYSE schema in order to consolidate the records into the same table

 A description of the original data can be found here: https://api.finra.org/metadata/group/otcMarket/name/thresholdListMock